 Not Correctly Assessing/Specifying the Amount – Make sure you have the total bill from the school and know the amount that you need to withdraw.
 The money must be used for educational purposes, and if you forget to take into account a scholarship or other financial aid, you may draw out too much without a corresponding educational charge to absorb the money.

 Clarify the best payment method with the school, as not all institutions treat 529 payments the same way.
 Direct payments to the school may be incorrectly viewed as a scholarship and affect financial aid.
 The school may also consider it an adjustment for any school-based financial assistance.
 The cleanest way, if you can afford it in cash flow terms, is for you to pay the bills and reimburse yourself using 529 funds.
 If you choose that path, make sure you keep records so that the withdrawal can be traced to an educational payment.
 Beware of pushing your bank account into overdraft by not factoring in any automated payments or debit orders when you pay the college bills, as that could hurt your credit.
-You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
+You can check your credit score and read your credit report for free within minutes by joining MoneyTips.

 Triggering Tax Problems – If you or your student is claiming an educational tax credit, you may have to adjust the total costs covered by the 529 plan downward to account for the difference.
 You can either withdraw only the adjusted amount ("net" qualifying costs) or include a portion of the 529 funds on your student's tax return.